abdulhussain156/mira-website/src/data/services/service-9.md

 ---
 #preview details
-image: "/assets/services/custom software solution.jpeg"
+image: "/images/custom.jpeg"
 icon: "/images/serv-icon4.png"
-title: "Customer Software Solutions"
+title: "Custom Software Solutions"
 short: "Off-the-shelf not fitting your requirements?
 Our custom software solutions incorporate all enterprise, gaming, and e-commerce applications that offer flexibility to do your tasks in your own way and increase efficiency."

 #full details